SamarthKale5556/Healthcare-AQI-Risk-Correlation-Service/README.md

 🌍 Healthcare–AQI Risk Correlation Service
 📘 Overview

-This project builds a data engineering pipeline that connects real-time air quality data with healthcare analytics.
+This project builds a data engineering pipeline that connects real-time air quality data (AQI) with healthcare analytics.
 It fetches live AQI data from the OpenAQ API, cleans and stores it in PostgreSQL, integrates it with synthetic healthcare data, and analyzes how pollution impacts respiratory illnesses.

 🎯 Objective